wazuh/wazuh-documentation/source/learning-wazuh/audit-commands.rst

 part of their match criteria.
 Right now, we want to create a list of commands that Wazuh will use to give us special alerts when executed.

 #.
-On wazuh-manager, create ``/var/ossec/etc/lists/suspicious-programs`` with
+On the Wazuh manager, create ``/var/ossec/etc/lists/suspicious-programs`` with this content:
-   this content:

     .. code-block:: none